tfatykhov/WinkRedNode/BlueMix/README.md

-Click on the "+" to create "Sheet 2", then click on the three bars in the upper-right hand corner to get the menu, select "Import > Clipboard", copy the contents of `Flows/InitializeWinkApi.json` into the pop-up window, and click OK.
+Click on the "+" to create "Sheet 2", then click on the three bars in the upper-right hand corner to get the menu, select "Import > Clipboard", copy the contents of `../Flows/SampleWebServices.json` into the pop-up window, and click OK.

-Click on the "+" to create "Sheet 3", then click on the three bars in the upper-right hand corner to get the menu, select "Import > Clipboard", copy the contents of `Flows/SampleWebServices.json` into the pop-up window, and click OK

-Click on "Deploy"

-Within moments,
-the URL [https://mywinknodered.mybluemix.net/red/getGlobalDataJson](https://mywinknodered.mybluemix.net/red/getGlobalDataJson)
-will return a JSON object with properties for both your devices and scenes.
+Click on "Deploy" -- within moments, the URL [https://mywinknodered.mybluemix.net/red/getGlobalDataJson](https://mywinknodered.mybluemix.net/red/getGlobalDataJson) will return a JSON object with properties for both your devices and scenes.